RetroArch Setup Guide

 If you want to auto-apply cheats next time you load the game, scroll up and enable Auto-Apply Cheats During Game Load.

-1 thought on “RetroArch Android Setup Guide”
+1 thought on “RetroArch Setup Guide”

 Leave a Comment